LondonStageDB/archival-materials/README.md

 <br>
 --LawrenceU_2014_LSP_data_1990: contains files retrieved by Mattie Burkert on 15 September 2014 from fourteen 3.5" floppy disks held in the archives of Lawrence University in Appleton, WI, as well as modified version of README file uploaded with these files in 2015 to Minds@UW, the institutional repository of the University of Wisconsin-Madison.
 Data file extensions are .NPK and .LSP, but they can be opened using a plain text editor.<br>
 <br>
+--LawrenceU_2015_Disk_Images_LSP_data_1990: contains disk images of fourteen 3.5" floppy disks containing LSP-data files, created by Lawrence University archivist Erin Dix in July 2015 using Guymager and transmitted to Mattie Burkert using Dropbox.<br>
+<br>
 --LawrenceU_2016_Programs_Disk_Image/London: Contain files extracted from disk image retrieved by Lawrence University Archivist Erin Dix and transmitted to Mattie Burkert on 17 March 2016 (see files LawrenceU_2016_LSP_KEAmacros.info and LawrenceU_2016_LSP_KEAmacros.000, below).
 Extraction performed by Dorothea Salo at the University of Wisconsin-Madison on or around 23 March 23 2016 using BitCurator. <br>
-<br>
---disk-images: contains disk images of fourteen 3.5" floppy disks containing LSP-data files, created by Lawrence University archivist Erin Dix in July 2015 using Guymager and transmitted to Mattie Burkert using Dropbox.<br>
 <br>
 --Daland_2015_Code_Scans_Combined_Compressed.pdf: Code base, written in PL/1 with limited character set for the London Stage Information Bank project by Will Daland.
 Transmitted by Daland, page by page, over email to Mattie Burkert in 2015 as individual TIF and PDF files.
 Combined into a single PDF by Mattie Burkert and compressed to meet GitHub file size limitations.
 Original scan files available from Burkert on request.<br>
 <br>